Holzhaus/rekordcrate/README.md

     $ cargo run -- dump-setting -- data/complete_export/demo_tracks/PIONEER/MYSETTING.DAT

+Information about additional commands can be accessed using the `--help` flag.

 ## FAQ

 ### Is this software affiliated with Pioneer Corp. or its related companies?